“On that day tell your son, ‘I do this because of what the Lord did for me when I came out of Egypt.’” (Exodus 13:8)

 “Then Moses summoned all the elders of Israel and said to them, ‘Go at once and select the animals for your families and slaughter the Passover lamb.’”
 (Exodus 12:21)

-In today’s reading, the institution of Passover in Egypt is recalled, as well as the first celebration of Passover in the Promised Land at Gilgal after the Israelites crossed the Jordan.
+In this reading, the institution of Passover in Egypt is recalled, as well as the first celebration of Passover in the Promised Land at Gilgal after the Israelites crossed the Jordan.

 In Egypt, each family was required to choose a lamb, slaughter it, and place its blood on the top and sides of the doorframe.